bestwebsoft/gallery-wordpress-plugin/readme.txt

 2. Gallery albums page in the front-end.
 3. Gallery Settings page in the admin panel.
 4. Single Gallery page.
-5. PrettyPhoto pop-up window containing the album images.
+5. The pop-up window containing the album images.

 == Changelog ==

+= V4.2.4 - 15.10.2014 =
+* NEW : Slovenian language file is added to the plugin.

 = V4.2.3 - 19.09.2014 =
 * Update : We updated all functionality for wordpress 4.0.